desultory/ugrd/readme.md

 * `validate` (true) adds additional checks to verify the initramfs will work on the build host.
 * `old_count` (1) Sets the number of old file to keep when running the `_rotate_old` function.
 * `file_owner` (portage) sets the owner for items pulled into the initramfs on the build system
-* `binaries` is a list used to define programs to be pulled into the initrams. `which` is used to find the path of added entries, and `lddtree` is used to resolve dependendies.
+* `binaries` - A list used to define programs to be pulled into the initrams. `which` is used to find the path of added entries, and `lddtree` is used to resolve dependendies.
-* `paths` is a list of directores to create in the `build_dir`.
+* `paths` - A list of directores to create in the `build_dir`.
 They do not need a leading `/`.

 ##### Build logging